University of Miami Telecommunications is now offering Microsoft Teams for calls using your UM phone number.

 then select Voicemail.
 There, you can:

 and then select Voicemail.
-From any call within the list, select More actions
+From any call within the list, highlight who you want to call and click Call

 .
 Teams will place a call to the phone number that called you.